jacobcoughenour/jacobcoughenour/content/posts/liquidglass/index.md

 }
 {{< /code >}}

-We can add some of the code Inigo Quilez likes to use to visualize the signed distance being returned by the function.
+We can add some of the code from Inigo Quilez's examples to visualize the signed distance being returned by the function.

 {{< figure src=sdf2.png width=320 >}}